 - Do Your Homework: If you’re buying from a boutique website, see if you can find out what type of security it uses.
 Look for verification badges and other things to make sure it’s not a fake website.

-- Use a Secure Wi-Fi Connection: Even if you do manually enter your credit card information on a website, make sure you’re on a secure Wi-Fi connection.
+- Use a Secure Wi-Fi Connection: Even if you manually enter your credit card information on a website, make sure you’re on a secure Wi-Fi connection.
 If you’re using public Wi-Fi, the risk of a hack is greater because there’s only so much security on open networks.
-Clark uses Wi-Fi in only two places.
+Clark says you should use your phone’s secure hotspot if you can.

 - Try a Digital Wallet: This payment method makes it tougher for hackers to access your information.
-See more on why Clark went digital.
+Read up on why Clark went digital.

-If a crook does happen to steal your information, there are consumer protections for credit card users that aren’t available for those who pay with debit cards, Here’s why you should never use a debit card.
+If a crook does happen to steal your information, there are consumer protections for credit card users that aren’t available for those who pay with debit cards.
+Read why you should never use a debit card.